 - 1. Select the Agents menu. - In the left panel, click on Create a group.
 The line New group appears. - 3.
-In the General tab in the right panel, enter a Name for the group. - 4.
-Click on Configuration. - Configure the agent group according to your preferences.
-You must select at least one policy. - Click on Save in the upper banner to save changes.
+In the General tab in the right panel, enter a Name for the group. - Configure the agent group according to your preferences in the Policies, Software and Monitoring tabs.
+You must select at least one policy. - 5.
+Click on Save in the upper banner to save changes.